OutSystems/docs-odc/src/eap/building-apps/ui/screen-about.md

 ### Built-in blocks and placeholders

-Project Neo comes with everything you need for developing UI.
+ODC comes with everything you need for developing UI.
 You can create new blocks and add placeholders while developing your app.

-Service Studio groups the default layouts in the **Layouts** flow.
+ODC Studio groups the default layouts in the **Layouts** flow.
 A new empty screen uses the **LayoutTopMenu** block.
 The **LayoutTopMenu** block consists of the following placeholders:

 * **Header**.
 Contains logic to sign in to the app
 * **Breadcrumbs**.
 Reserves space for you to add cues about the location in the app